On This Page...

 Can I appeal my visa refusal?

-How long does an AAT appeal take?
+How long does an ART appeal take?

 Timeframes vary with caseload and complexity.
 Focus on meeting directions and delivering decision-ready evidence; preparation shortens hearings and reduces adjournments.